JUNE 2025 READING LIST

 I have written a lot about solitude lately, and perhaps it is the universe reminding me of the importance of withdrawing from society in a tranquil manner.
 It also seems that solitude provides me with the fuel I need to work.
 I try to write when my kids are around, but I find myself distracted and without focus.
 How differently I see the world after an hour to myself without the noise of everything and everyone!

 Finally, Oliver’s words on creativity were a balm.
-Sometimes, I feel surrounded by people who are driven more by trends, bandwagons, and viral sensations, rather than those who are genuinely trying to leave a legacy, driven by the possibilities of the future.
+Sometimes, I feel surrounded by people who are driven more by trends, bandwagons, and viral sensations than by those who are genuinely trying to leave a legacy, driven by the possibilities of the future.

 4/5 Stars